How To Make Extra Money Online Without Ever Leaving Your House

-Like PayPal, it can take a day or a few to transfer the money from the Cash app to your bank account.
+Like PayPal, it can take a day or a few to transfer the money from the Cash app to your bank account (but luckily we've found several ways for how to make money on the Cash App).
 But unlike PayPal, it takes no percentages if you have a personal account.
 If you sign up for a business account, they will take 2.75% (at the time of this writing).

-Venmo is another free payment platform, probably most similar to PayPal (its parent company).
+Venmo is another free payment platform (you can find out how Venmo makes money here), probably most similar to PayPal (its parent company).
 And like the Cash app, it doesn’t charge a percentage to receive funds.
 Although not as proven as PayPal, Venmo is another nice option for getting paid.

 How NOT To Receive Payments Online